 3.1 Contract Quantity .

 (a) Contract Capacity.
-During the entirety entirety of the Delivery Term, Seller shall be able to provide, and Buyer shall be entitled to purchase and receive, or cause to be received, an amount of Capacity equal to [192] MW (the "Contract Capacity") subject to the provisions of this Article 3.
+From and after July 15, 2000 and during the remainder of the Delivery Term, Seller shall be able to provide, and Buyer shall be entitled to purchase and receive, or cause to be received, an amount of Capacity equal to [192] MW (the "Contract Capacity") subject to the provisions of this Article 3.
+In the event that commercial operation of the Facility has not occurred on or before July 15, 2001, Seller must by such date demonstrate to Buyer’s reasonable satisfaction that Seller has capacity under contract or otherwise available to it equal to [192] MW that Buyer may claim for meeting its capability requirements under [reliability council rules? – if so, which council?]

 (b) Energy.
 Seller shall sell and deliver, and Buyer shall purchase and receive an amount of Energy in any Hour Scheduled by Buyer up to the Contract Capacity (the "Contract Quantity"); provided, however that Seller shall not be required to deliver, and Buyer shall have no right to Schedule, Energy in excess of 1400 hours in any Year.

 3.2 Deliveries .
 All deliveries and receipts of Energy under this Agreement shall be made at the Delivery Point(s).